6 Easy Ways to Perfect Your Landing Pages

 5. Try Trigger Emails

 This is a GREAT way to get more bang for your buck.
-Do you have an upcoming webinar that directly relates to the topic of you latest ebook?
+Do you have an upcoming webinar that directly relates to the topic of your latest ebook?
 Trigger an email to send shortly after someone downloads the ebook to promote the webinar!
 This person is clearly interested in this topic, so they will likely be interested in another opportunity to learn more.
 Try it out and see what your response rate is–it could potentially double your typical registration rate!

 6. Test for Success